internet4000/radio4000-api-node-firebase/README.md

 - [radio4000.com](https://github.com/internet4000/radio4000): the main website use this exact API via the JavaScript SDK.
 - [radio4000-player](https://github.com/internet4000/radio4000-player):
   the media player used by radio4000.com is a vue.js project communicating with this API via REST.
 - [mix.radio4000.com](https://github.com/internet4000/radio4000-mix):
   mix radio4000 channels together

 Do you want your project to appear here?
-Send a pull request or get in touch!
+Send a pull request or get in touch.